MEI travel banner

 Recommended: Cruise Cabin nightlight (best-seller)

-If you’re someone who finds that small spaces can get hot and stuffy, consider bringing a small fan to make your cabin more comfortable.
-I like this one as it’s battery operated, but rechargeable – plus it’s quiet.
+If you’re someone who finds that small spaces can get hot and stuffy, consider bringing a small portable fan to make your cabin more comfortable.
+I like this one as it’s battery operated, but rechargeable – plus it folds up flat for easy packing.

 Recommended: Portable Travel Mini Fan